sankalpjena17/OOOPS/Inheritance and Polymorphism.md

 Compile-time refers to the phase in which the source code you write is translated into machine code by a compiler before the program is run.
 This phase is critical for catching syntax errors, type-checking errors, and other compile-time errors that can be detected before the program runs.
 It’s during this phase that the program is effectively "built."

+### Runtime

+Runtime refers to the period when the compiled program is actually running on the hardware.
+It begins when the program is started and terminates when the program ends.
+During runtime, the program interacts with the system’s hardware and resources to execute the compiled code.